Overview

 - External data: calendar events, promotions, competitor pricing signals

-- Demand signals: clickstream, web traffic, search trends (where available)
+- Demand signals: clickstream, web traffic, search trends where available

 Data quality was a first-class problem.
 Missing values, encoding errors, outliers from one-off events, and inconsistent SKU definitions across client data sources were the norm, not the exception.
+You do not get to ignore that in production.

 Approach